Bogotá savanna

-After a journey of almost a year, where the Spanish lost over 80% of their soldiers, the conquistadors following the Suárez River, reached the Bogotá savanna in March 1537.
-The zipa who ruled the Bogotá savanna at the arrival of the Spanish was Tisquesusa.
-The Muisca posed little resistance to the Spanish strangers and Tisquesusa was defeated in April 1537 in Funza, in the centre of the savanna.
-He fled towards the western hills and died of his wounds in Facatativá, on the southwestern edge of the Bogotá savanna.
-The Spanish conquistador Gonzalo Jiménez de Quesada established the New Kingdom of Granada with capital Santa Fe de Bogotá on August 6, 1538.
-This started a process of colonisation, evangelisation and submittance of the Muisca to the new rule.
-Between 65 and 80% of the indigenous people perished due to European diseases as smallpox and typhus.
-The Spanish introduced new crops, replacing many of the New World crops that the Muisca cultivated.

 Over the course of the 16th to early 20th century, the Bogotá savanna was sparsely populated and industrialised.
 The rise in population during the twentieth century and the expansion of agriculture and urbanisation reduced the biodiversity and natural habitat of the Bogotá savanna severely.
 Today, the Metropolitan Area of Bogotá on the Bogotá savanna hosts more than ten million people.
 Bogotá is the biggest city worldwide at altitudes above 2500 m.
-The many rivers on the savanna are highly contaminated and efforts to solve the environmental problems are conducted in the 21st century.
+The many rivers on the savanna are highly contaminated and efforts to solve the environmental problems have been conducted in the 21st century.

 Etymology

 Bogotá savanna is named after Bogotá, which is derived from Muysccubun Bacatá, which means "(Enclosure) outside of the farm fields".